Kratom Guides

 The best way to avoid becoming addicted to kratom is to maintain a healthy relationship with it.

-This means understanding that the cause of your pain should be the primary area of focus.
+This means understanding that your primary focus should be the cause of your pain.
 Don’t rely on the substance as a crutch to give you a means of escape from your discomfort.
-Take steps to identify what’s causing your pain and learn how to manage it by removing the source.
-This could involve physical steps like avoiding a certain sport or activity for a while to let the body recover, visiting a physiotherapist, or focusing on rehabilitation of a damaged muscle or joint.
+Take steps to identify what’s causing it and learn how to manage it by removing the source.

 It could also mean more metaphysical changes — like dialing in your habits and routines, finding sources of internal motivation, and working on your mindset.
 All of these things have a more significant impact on chronic pain than you might expect.